 The Eurostar logo symbolizes speed, fluidity, and seamless, convenient travel between the United Kingdom and continental Europe.
 It is a visual representation of modern transportation, removing barriers and making journeys effortless and accessible.

-The first section of High Speed 1 opened in 2003, cutting travel time by 20 minutes.
-The full line was completed in 2007, and the London terminal moved to St Pancras station.
-This reduced travel time between London and Paris to 2 hours 15 minutes and London to Brussels to 1 hour 51 minutes.
+In 1997, the UK approved High Speed 1, then known as the Channel Tunnel Rail Link.
+Its first section opened in 2003, cutting journey times by 20 minutes.
+The full line opened in 2007, moving the London terminal from Waterloo to St Pancras and reducing travel times from London to Paris to 2 hours 15 minutes and from London to Brussels to 1 hour 51 minutes.

 Meaning and History